Palasa 1978: Plot

 The film starts with a man coming and beating another man, asking where is he?
-He tells that the man is in the durga matha festival.
+He tells that the man is in the Durga Mata festival.
 He goes and beheaded the man.
 Everyone is in shock.
 Then the police come immediately and try to catch the man.
 Then finally, one of the police officers catches up to him and asks why did he kill the man.
 The man tells his own story which exposes the caste discrimination in society.